lmondada/dphil-thesis/content/04_matching/01_assumptions.md

 <!-- prettier-ignore -->
 {{% proof %}}

 For any linear path $P \subseteq V^\ast$ in $G$ consider its two ends $v_1$ and $v_2$, i.e. the two values in $P$ with only one neighbouring value in $P$ (linear paths must contain at least one value).
-In the fully split graph of $G$, these values are either open or they must be connected to two operations---one that defines them and one that uses them.
+In the fully split graph of $G$, these values are either open or must be connected to two operations---one that defines them and one that uses them.
 If $v_1 = v_2$, then the value cannot be open, as the graph would have no operations.
-Thus there are two connected operations, and both must have $v_1 = v_2$ as their single endpoint.
+Thus, there are two connected operations, and both must have $v_1 = v_2$ as their single endpoint.
 Otherwise, both $v_1$ and $v_2$ must either be open values or be connected to an operation with a single endpoint.

-In a fully split graph, operations with a single endpoint are the result of a split operation with an odd number of endpoints.
+In a fully split graph, operations with a single endpoint result from a split operation with an odd number of endpoints.
 We conclude that for every linear path, there are either two operations with an odd number of endpoints in $G$, or one such operation and one open value, or two open values.
 The result follows.

 <!-- prettier-ignore -->
 {{% /proof %}}

 ---

-In this chapter, we will throughout refer to MinIR graphs that satisfy the above assumptions and may possibly have open values as "graphs".
+In this chapter, we will refer to MinIR graphs that satisfy the above assumptions and may possibly have open values as "graphs".